Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a quadratic action

 For future reference we use the condition \eqref{def of G_0} as an inspiration to introduce, up to a multiplicative non-zero constant, a non-degenerate, symmetric and ad-invariant bilinear form $\big\langle\! \! \big\langle \cdot, \cdot \big\rangle \! \! \big\rangle _{\omega}:\mathcal{G}_{\text{Lie}}\times \mathcal{G}_{\text{Lie}} \rightarrow \mathbb{R}$ on the pole-defect surface $\Sigma \times \mathfrak{p}$, defined by the $\omega$-dependent expression

 Thus, the gauge algebra $\mathcal{G}_{0\text{Lie}}$ is now defined more elegantly by

-Notice that the definition \eqref{gen gauge cond} does not include the Lie derivative $\pounds_{\mathcal{R}'}$ this time and the reason for this is because we are interested in looking for Lie-algebraic conditions to be imposed upon the gauge elements in $\mathcal{G}_{\text{Lie}}$, rather than in finding analytical conditions, in the sense of imposing conditions of the form $\pounds_{\mathcal{R}'}\eta =0$, as in solution i).
+Notice that the definition \eqref{gen gauge cond} does not include the Lie derivative $\pounds_{\mathcal{R}'}$ this time and the reason for this is because we are interested in looking for Lie-algebraic conditions to be imposed upon the gauge elements in $\mathcal{G}_{\text{Lie}}$, rather than in finding analytical conditions\footnote{It would be interesting to explore this type of solutions and their implications on the associated 2d IFT's.}, in the sense of imposing conditions of the form $\pounds_{\mathcal{R}'}\eta =0$, as in solution i).

 As a particular example of the bilinear form \eqref{gen gauge cond} we have that locally on $\Sigma \times \mathcal{U}$, when $C=\mathbb{CP}^{1}$ and $\mathcal{U}\subset \mathbb{CP}^{1}$, it becomes